krtffl/krtffl.dev/content/about.md

 some more javascript, lots of agile, never ending doses of agile, some bureaucracy, some shoes. a decent amount of shoes. and shirts. and caps. and shorts. and then  breaking the whole product exchange service worldwide for a weekend.

-then i realized go (the programming language, this is not a verb ho ere otherwise the sentence wouldn't have much sense) was pretty awesome. simpler than javascript. more performant than javascript. so just **better** than javascript.
+then i realized go (the programming language, this is not a verb here otherwise the sentence woulnd't have much sense) was pretty awesome. simpler than javascript. more performant than javascript. so just **better** than javascript.

 i tried to get something going within the company but you know, germans, plus it's a freakingly huge company, so nothing came out of that. and hey, the best way to learn something is to just throw yourself head first into a wall till you get into the platform 9 3/4.o